jbreeden/mruby-cef/README.md

 Mruby bindings to CEF.
 A component of the [lamina project](https://github.com/jbreeden/lamina).

-Check out the [examples page](http://jbreeden.github.io/mruby-cef/) for details on interacting with JavaScript using mruby-cef.
+Docs are in the `doc/` folder.
+Check out the [examples page](http://jbreeden.github.io/mruby-cef/) to see some actual usage.
 The examples page was extracted from the mruby-extensions sample in [lamina](https://github.com/jbreeden/lamina).

 Building
 --------